10 Best Insulated Jackets Reviewed and Compared

 - Can be too warm for milder weather

 Made from stretch nylon ripstop, with a water-resistant DWR finish, the jacket has FullRange stretch polyester insulation.
 Although it is warm, the Nano-Air provides lots of mobility with full range of motion, ideal for runner and cyclists.
 It also has stretch binding at the cuffs and an adjustable drawcord hem.Read more

 This jacket is known for how comfortable and soft it is, even though it is synthetic insulation, not goose down.
-It has 60g FullRange, a multi-denier synthetic insulation that is made with various types of polyester that provides the fibers with stability and stitch.
-It dries fast, but does stay warm even when wet.
+It has 60g FullRange, multi-denier synthetic insulation that is made with various types of polyester that provide the fibers with stability and stitch.
+It dries fast but does stay warm even when wet.

 The Nano-Air is made to be worn when working out outside, especially when on the mountain for skiing or hiking.
 It can also be worn for casual wear, an in chilly to cooler temperatures.
 That’s because it has temperature regulation, and is extremely breathable thanks to its insulation and fabric.
 It allows in airflow up to 40 cubic feet per minute.
 And while it is breathable enough to work up a sweat, it is still warm and soft.
 It is also very lightweight.

 This jacket has a nylon ripstop lining that is stretchy, with a DWR finish that makes it water-resistant.
 It is movable and airy, and durable thanks to its Nono Puff quilting on the side panels (which also gives it a good shape and keeps it that way).